 Tucson faced two significant challenges when developing plans for a streetcar.
 First, under Arizona's constitution, transit projects are prohibited from receiving Highway User Revenue Funds (HURF), which are largely based on gas and motor vehicle taxes.
-Therefore, a principal source of
+Therefore, a principal source of project funding had to be the RTA, which is sales tax funded.
+In the end, HURF funds did support a related roadway project, accounting for only four percent of total project costs.

 Second, in the preceding 20 years, four different transportation ballot initiatives failed.
 These efforts were unsuccessful in part due to a lack of coalition building and substantive public involvement.
 Prior to the 2006 vote, RTA established a 35-member citizen advisory committee with representation from small businesses, transit advocates, freight operators, homebuilders, environmentalists, and the special needs community, among others.
 In addition, RTA created a 22-member technical advisory committee with a mixture of public officials, planners, and private experts.
 The sustained outreach included surveys and focus groups, regular meetings with editorial boards and elected officials, along with 27 open houses, and more than 300 presentations to community stakeholders.
-Business leaders also provided \$1.1 million in financial support to bolster the campaign effort before the vote.
-In the end, local leaders succeeded in making a compelling case that raising local revenues was essential to building a strong region for years to come.
+Business leaders also provided \$1.1 million in financial support to bolster the campaign effort before the vote.6 In the end, local leaders succeeded in making a compelling case that raising local revenues was essential to building a strong region for years to come.